Largest prehistoric animals: Archaeognatha (jumping bristletails) and other wingless primitive insects

+Arrow worms (Chaetognatha)

+The Cambrian stem-chaetognathan Timorebestia koprii had reached up to 20 cm in body length and 30 cm including the antennae.
+Capinatator had a third of length, about 10 cm, but it is not considered as stem member and still had length similar to the largest modern arrow worms.

 Ringed worms (Annelida)

 Websteroprion is the largest known fossil eunicidan annelid, with estimated length ranges 0.42–8.3 m, however comparison with closely related extant taxa indicates length around 1–2 m.
 It also had the biggest scolecodonts of any prehistoric polychaete, up to 13.2 mm in length and possibly larger.